 Figure 2 Schematic diagram of nylon coil

-Have questions on custom electric shavers?
-Want to design or purchase wholesale electric razors in bulk?
-Want to find a reliable manufacturer for your custom design electric shavers?
-Click the button below and leave online message or send email to info@huux.com
+Looking to purchase wholesale electric razors in bulk?
+Huux is the perfect manufacturer for your custom design electric shavers.
+Click the button down below and leave an online message for our team, or send an email to us at info@huux.com.

-The electric shaver must undergo testing in accordance with this document, as well as GB4706.1 and GB4706.9 standards.
+The electric shaver must undergo testing in accordance with this article, as well as GB4706.1 and GB4706.9 standards.
 Mass production can only commence after a formal appraisal has been successfully completed.
 Products are permitted to leave the factory solely after the manufacturer has successfully passed the factory inspection.
-The inspection process for the electric shaver consists of two parts: factory inspection and type test.
+The inspection process for the electric shaver consists of two parts: factory inspection and type testing.

 Order Number Test Item Technical Requirement(Chapter) Experimental Method(Chapter) GB4706 Chapter Classification of Defects – Causing Death Classification of Defects – Light